Families of isogenous elliptic curves ordered by height: Construct Galois Covering with Level Structures

 \end{proof}

 Note that Lemma \ref{iso} is a result over number fields and will serve as a main ingredient in the proof of Proposition \ref{Qbar}.
-However, later in the proof of Proposition \ref{genericE}, we need to use a similar result over the function field $K(t)$ which classifies elliptic curves up to isogeny by their $p$-torsion Galois representations.
+However, later in the proof of Proposition \ref{genericE}, we need to use a similar result over the function field $K(t)$ which classifies elliptic curves up to isogeny by their mod $p$ Galois representations.
 Here we present a beautiful theorem by Bakker and Tsimerman \cite[Theorem 1]{BT}. \begin{thm} Let $k$ be an algebraically closed field of characteristic $0$.
-For any $N > 0$, there exists $M_N > 0$ such that for any prime $p > M_N$ and any smooth quasi-projective curve $U$ of gonality $n<N$, non-isotrivial elliptic curves $\mathcal{E}$ over $U$ are classified up to isogeny by their $p$-torsion local system $\mathcal{E}[p]$. \end{thm} \begin{defn} Let $\tilde{H}_{\Delta}$ be the maximal subgroup of $SL_{2}(\Z/m\Z) \times SL_{2}(\Z/m\Z)$ that contains $H_{\Delta}$ as an index $2$ subgroup. \end{defn} The following lemma, together with the fact that if $F$ is a field with more than $5$ elements then the only proper normal subgroup of $SL_{2}(F)$ is the group $\{\pm 1\}$, proves that $\tilde{H}_{\Delta}$ is the unique proper subgroup of $SL_{2}(\Z/m\Z) \times SL_{2}(\Z/m\Z)$ that contains $H_{\Delta}$ as an index $2$ subgroup.
+For any $N > 0$, there exists $M_N > 0$ such that for any prime $p > M_N$ and any smooth quasi-projective curve $U$ of gonality $n<N$, non-isotrivial elliptic curves $\mathcal{E}$ over $U$ are classified up to isogeny by their $p$-torsion local system $\mathcal{E}[p]$. \end{thm}